Last Updated on June 6, 2023

 19 Visit the flea markets

 I could spend all weekend roaming the flea markets around town – no matter if it’s the one in Williamsburg, Dumbo or Hell’s Kitchen (these some of my favorites – you can find a list of all my favorite New York City flea and food markets here), they’re all worth a visit for their knick knacks and memorabilia.
-Most flea markets also have a few food and coffee stalls, so grab an iced coffee and rummage through vintage clothes, old books, jewellery and art, and you’ll find a quirky souvenir for sure.
+Most flea markets also have a few food and coffee stalls, so grab an iced coffee and rummage through vintage clothes, old books, jewellery and art, and you’ll find some of the quirkiest and best NYC souvenirs for sure.

 20 Go to an outdoor dance party